doniaa3710/github-tutorial/README.md

 ---
 ## Rolling Back Changes
-To undo any mistakes:
+To undo any mistakes made in the terminal:
 Undo edit: after you've made an edit, you can undo it using `git checkout -- filename`
 Undo add: after you've added a change, you can undo it using `git reset HEAD filename`
 Undo commit: after you've made a commit, undo it using `git reset --soft HEAD~1` to only undo a commit or `git reset HEAD~1` to undo a commit, add, and edit
 Undo push: after you've pushed to the remote undo it using `git reset --hard HEAD~1`

 ---
 ## Error handling

 * If you mistakenly use `git init` in your workspace, use `rm -rf .git` to go back into workspace first
 * If you are not in workspace, `cd filename` into it